-Domain: F13 Identifier Range: F12 Name
+Domain: F13 Identifier

+Range: E90 Symbolic Object

 Subproperty of: E90 Symbolic Object.
-P106 is composed of (forms part of): E90 Symbolic Object composed of, which are themselves instances of F12 Name.
+P106 is composed of (forms part of): E90 Symbolic Object composed of, which are instances of E90 Symbolic Object.
 In particular, date expressions (i.e.

-Scope note: This property associates an instance of F13 Identifier with any one of the meaningful parts it is instances of E50 Date) are regarded as names.
+Scope note: This property associates an instance of F13 Identifier with any one of the meaningful parts it is nstances of E50 Date) are regarded as names of the Shepherds, and R8 consists of (Coventry)

-Examples: Uniform title 'The Adoration of the Shepherds (Coventry)' (F13) R8 consists of 'The Adoration of the Shepherds' (E35 Title), and R8 consists of 'Coventry' (E48 Place Name - i.e., the name of an F9 Place)
+Examples: Uniform title 'The Adoration of the Shepherds (Coventry)' (F13) R8 consists of The Adoration spring, R8 consists of '(Choreographic Work:, and R8 consists of Bausch)

-Uniform title 'Rite of spring (Choreographic Work: Bausch)' (F13) R8 consists of 'Rite of spring' (E35 Title), R8 consists of 'Choreographic Work' (F12 Name for an E55 Type), and R8 consists of 'Bausch' (F12 Name for an F10 Person)
+Uniform title 'Rite of spring (Choreographic Work: Bausch)' (F13) R8 consists of Rite of

-Uniform title 'King Kong (1933)' (F13) R8 consists of 'King Kong' (E35 Title), and R8 consists of '1933' (E50 Date, subclass of E41 Appellation)
+Uniform title 'King Kong (1933)' (F13) R8 consists of King Kong, and R8 consists of (1933)

-Personal name heading 'Guillaume, de Machaut, ca. 1300-1377' (F13 Identifier for an F10 Person) R8 consists of 'Guillaume, de Machaut' (F12 Name for an F10 Person), and R8 consists of 'ca. 1300-1377' (E49 Time Apellation for an E52 Time-Span [P79 beginning is qualified by E62 String "ca."])
+Controlled access point 'Guillaume, de Machaut, ca. 1300-1377' R8 consists of Guillaume, de Machaut, and R8 consists of ca. 1300-1377

-Corporate name heading 'Univerza v Ljubljani.
-Oddelek za bibliotekarstvo' (F13 Identifier for a F11 Corporate Body) R8 consists of 'Univerza v Ljubljani' (F13 Identifier for a F11 Corporate Body), and R8 consists of 'Oddelek za bibliotekarstvo' (F12 Name for a F11 Corporate Body)
+Controlled access point 'Univerza v Ljubljani.
+Oddelek za bibliotekarstvo' R8 consists of Univerza v Ljubljani., and R8 consists of Oddelek za bibliotekarstvo

-ISBN '978-002-002-0' (F47) R8 consists of Prefix '978' for the Nigerian ISBN Agency (F12 Name for a F11 Corporate Body), and R8 consists of code '002' for the Nigerian Institute of International Affairs (F12 Name for a F11 Corporate Body), and R8 consists of code '002' for the publication entitled 'Nigeria's international economic relations' (F12 Name for a F3 Manifestation Product Type)
+ISBN '978-002-002-0' (F47) R8 consists of Prefix 978 indicating the Nigerian ISBN Agency, R8 consists of code 002 indicating the Nigerian Institute of International Affairs, R8 consists of code 002 used for the publication entitled 'Nigeria's international economic relations', and R8 consists of check digit 0